opencog/learn/README.md

 [AtomSpace](https://github.com/opencog/atomspace).
 The AtomSpace is a graph database for working with typed (hyper-)graphs.
 (Typed hypergraphs are ideal for storing very abstract kinds of knowledge.)
-The AtomSpace can be manipulated through Atomese, python, C++, haskel and scheme bindings.
-This project glues all of the parts together with scheme ([guile](https://www.gnu.org/software/guile/)).
-If you are a python fan, sorry!
+The AtomSpace can be manipulated through Atomese, Python, C++, Haskell and Scheme bindings.
+This project glues all of the parts together with Scheme ([guile](https://www.gnu.org/software/guile/)).
+If you are a Python fan, sorry!
 The goal here is rapid prototyping, easy experimentation, rapid reconfiguration/redesign.
-For that, scheme is just simpler, better, faster.
+For that, Scheme is just simpler, better, faster.
 (At least, for me.)

-Long-term, the best and finest algorithms will probably be re-written in C++ (for speed), and exported with Atomese, python, haskel, scheme (pick your favorite) bindings.
-This migration process happens as we gain understanding of what the problem is, and what reasonable solutions look like.
+Long-term, the best and finest algorithms will probably be re-written in C++ (for speed), and exported with Atomese, Python, Haskell, Scheme (pick your favorite) bindings.
+This migration process should happen as we gain understanding of what the problem is, and what reasonable solutions look like.

 This is a ***science project***.
 The goal is to determine how things work, run experiments, create and refine new algorithms.
 Thus, the code in